Short stem prosthesis: Benefits, challenges, and success factors

 One of the outstanding advantages of the short-stem prosthesis is the significant bone preservation it offers.
 This is particularly important for younger patients, as it facilitates the possibility of future revision surgery.
 With conventional prostheses, a long stem is implanted deep into the femur, requiring significant removal of bone material.
 In contrast, with the short-stem prosthesis, only a small portion of the bone is removed, preserving more healthy bone tissue.

-• Long-term benefits of bone preservation: The preservation of bone tissue can offer long-term benefits, particularly for younger patients who may require revision surgery in the future.
-Since more bone is preserved, subsequent interventions are less complicated and can be more successful.
+• Long‑term benefits of bone preservation: The preservation of bone tissue can provide long‑term advantages, especially for younger patients who may need a revision surgery in the future.
+Because more bone is retained, later procedures are less complex and can be more successful.

-• Preservation of Bone Integrity: By removing less bone material, the structural integrity of the bone is better preserved.
-This can lead to a more stable anchorage of the prosthesis and reduce the risk of complications such as fractures or loosening.
+• Preservation of bone integrität: By removing less bone material, the structural integrität of the bone remains better preserved.
+This can lead to a more stable anchoring of the prosthesis führen and reduce the risk of complications such as fractures or loosening.

 Less invasive operations